mlpacheco/mlpacheco.github.io/_pages/nesymnlp.md

 #### Honor Code

 All students enrolled in a University of Colorado Boulder course are responsible for knowing and adhering to the Honor Code.
 Violations of the policy may include: plagiarism, cheating, fabrication, lying, bribery, threat, unauthorized access to academic materials, clicker fraud, submitting the same or similar work in more than one course without permission from all course instructors involved, and aiding academic dishonesty.
 If you have read this far into the syllabus, well done!
-Send me a picture or video of the coolest animal (your opinion) for a small bump to your grade.
+Send me a link to your favorite song or video for a small bump to your grade.
 All incidents of academic misconduct will be reported to the Honor Code (honor@colorado.edu); 303-492-5550).
 Students found responsible for violating the academic integrity policy will be subject to nonacademic sanctions from the Honor Code as well as academic sanctions from the faculty member.
 Additional information regarding the Honor Code academic integrity policy can be found at the [Honor Code Office](https://www.colorado.edu/sccr/honor-code) website.

 #### Sexual Misconduct, Discrimination, Harassment and/or Related Retaliation